jkilpatr/openstack-node-tagger/README.md

 Where the first run clears existing tags on all 53 nodes, then pins three control instances, and the second command will pin the remaining 50 nodes as compute instances.

+After that you can deploy your overcloud with the scheduler hints file to determine your mapping from tags to roles.

+	openstack overcloud deploy --templates -e scheduler-hints.yaml

+See the example contents of a scheduler-hints.yaml file below, if you don't have any custom roles you can just copy that into a file.
+In the future I might have ostag create this file for you dynamically based on the mappings you pass, but since most deployments take more than one run I haven't done that yet.

+	parameter_defaults:
+	  ControllerSchedulerHints:
+	    'capabilities:node': 'controller-%index%'
+	  NovaComputeSchedulerHints:
+	    'capabilities:node': 'compute-%index%'
+	  BlockStorageSchedulerHints:
+	    'capabilities:node': 'blockstorage-%index%'
+	  ObjectStorageSchedulerHints:
+	    'capabilities:node': 'objectstorage-%index%'
+	  CephStorageSchedulerHints:
+	    'capabilities:node': 'cephstorage-%index%'

 If you need processing of more complex rules I suggest using [profile matching](https://docs.openstack.org/developer/tripleo-docs/advanced_deployment/profile_matching.html) but since profile matching doesnt automatically pin instances to nodes like this script does you may experience scheduling problems on large deployments.